Intro0siddiqui/Elmiclan/docs/CODEBASE_MAP.md

 - **`src/ai/flows/set-custom-claim.ts`**: A secure, server-side Genkit flow for administrators to assign ranks to users.
 This is a critical piece of the access control system.
 - **`src/ai/flows/rank-advisor.ts`**: An AI-powered Genkit flow that provides personalized recommendations to users on how to advance in rank.
 - **`src/ai/flows/send-secure-message.ts`**: A secure, server-side Genkit flow that uses the `matrix-js-sdk` to send E2EE messages.
 This keeps all sensitive credentials and logic off the client.
+- **`src/ai/flows/fetch-messages.ts`**: A secure, server-side Genkit flow that uses the `matrix-js-sdk` to fetch E2EE messages.
+This keeps all sensitive credentials and logic off the client.

 ## 7. Deployment & CI/CD